 This is just one of many examples of self-repairing materials that have been developed by the study of the natural world.
 If you are interested in exploring more of these, please CONTACTUSNOW.

 We were honoured to get the invitation to speak at the first Biocene Tools Workshop arrange by the NASA Virtual Interchange for Nature-inspired Exploration (V.I.N.E.) at NASA Glenn Research Center (Cleveland, OH).

 One the same panel was Greg Horowitt from T2 Venture Capital as we both talked about the value of looking to industry and delivering value.

-Chemistry In the natural world differs from our technological problem-solving approach whereas we use a large variety of elements, in nature the lighter elements (such as Carbon, Nitrogen, Oxygen, Hydrogen, Calcium, Phosphorous, Sulfur, Silicon etc.) With many heavy elements on the endangered list, we have seen an increase in R&D into bioinspired chemistry in the…
+Chemistry In the natural world differs from our technological problem-solving approach whereas we use a large variety of elements, in nature the lighter elements (such as Carbon, Nitrogen, Oxygen, Hydrogen, Calcium, Phosphorous, Sulfur, Silicon etc.) With many heavy elements on the endangered list, we have seen an increase in R&D into bioinspired chemistry in the past decade.

 The Bird-of-Paradise Flower or Strelitzia is a genus of five species of perennial plants, native to South Africa.
 Academics from the University of Stuttgart were tasked to develop a hingeless louvre system that can be developed for irregularly shaped buildings.